-A twenty-four-hour manned security regime is not thought necessary through the demolition works but CCTV coverage and other passive security measures to be confirmed.
+A twenty-four-hour manned security regime is not thought necessary through the demolition and enabling works.

-Accommodation;
+Accommodation

-The site office and welfare accommodation will be established within the site parameters and should be stand-alone in terms of power.
-A water connection (only) will remain on site.
+The site office and welfare accommodation will be established within the site parameters.

-3.3.4.
-Service Diversions & Protection (Activity 2)
+3.3.4 Service Diversions & Protection (Activity 2)

 The first task to be undertaken will be a non-intrusive sub-surface utility survey.
 Radio frequency locators and ground penetrating radar will be utilised to accurately confirm the location and depth of all services that have been identified on the relevant service drawings.
 The survey will also help identify any potential unknown services not captured.
 The position of all services will be clearly marked up on site so the site team aware of their location throughout the works.